Jacobo91/passing-thoughts/README.md

-# simple add for adding thoughts to a list
+# simple app for adding thoughts to a list

 ## uses